eirikt/default-webapp-heroku/README.md

   Server-side resource files moved into `server` source folder.
   It gives a cleaner project layout.

-_Tell your client that their webapp is developing at full speed, with no waste - and that they will be able to monitor all progress, live!_
+_Tell your client that their webapp is developing at full speed, with no waste - and that they will be able to monitor all progress, live._

 ...